Off-Target Effects Analysis

 Whenever the genome is modified, off-target effects can be a concern.
 If they are a concern for your research, we are offering JAX Off-Target Analysis Services to support your needs.

 Our service includes amplifying via PCR the genomic region around potential off target sites and sequencing them to look for off-target events.
-We offer the following:

 - You will receive a report summarizing the indel frequency of the potential off-target sites.